 The direct recruitment eligibility of international PhD holders is applicable for the disciplines of Arts, Commerce, Humanities, Education, Law, Social Sciences, Sciences, Languages, Library Science, Physical Education and Journalism and Mass Communication.

-From December 2018 onward UGC NET will be conducted by NTA instead of CBSE.
+From December 2018 onward UGC NET Exam is going to be conducted by NTA instead of CBSE.
 This was announced by Mr. Prakash Javadekar, MHRD Union Minister.

-We have given a detailed information regarding this on our other blog.
+We have given detailed information regarding this on our other blog.
 Click here to know more!

 UGC Pay review committee has implemented the 7th Pay Commission for teachers.